TD Cowen 46th Annual Health Care Conference

 Key program updates

-• SEP-479, an oral PTH agonist for hyperparathyroidism, normalized calcium in preclinical models and is set to enter clinical trials soon, with IND-enabling studies completed.
+• SEP-479, an oral PTH agonist for hyperparathyroidism, has completed IND-enabling studies and is set to enter phase I trials in Australia within months.

-Scientific and clinical insights
+Mechanistic and clinical insights

-• SEP-631 binds to a novel, inducible cryptic pocket in the MRGPRX2 receptor, causing conformational changes that block activation by endogenous agonists.
+• SEP-631 binds a novel, inducible cryptic pocket in the MRGPRX2 receptor, causing conformational changes that block activation by endogenous agonists.

 Partial view of Summaries dataset, powered by Quartr API